davidsterk/producer-consumer-docker/README.md

 consumer using RabbitMQ as a message broker.
 The consumer inserts messages into a mysql database.
 The producer, consumers, rabbitmq host, and mysql host run in their own docker containers.

-## Producer-Consumer
+## Producer
 The producer program reads an input file containing smartwatch sensor data in json format.
 For each record, it generates a message that is inserted into the rabbitmq queue.
 After completion, the program and docker container terminates.

-## Consumer-Producer
+## Consumer
 The consumer program listens and takes messages from the rabbitmq queue.
 Based on the sensor type, it creates the appropriate data access object model which is used to insert into the mysql database.
+The consumer program runs indefinitely until the rabbitmq queue is empty and no new messages have been received for 30 seconds.

 ## Build
 The project is completely self-contained and can be run with Docker Compose using the docker-compose.yml file.
 Open a